agiliq/djenofdjango/src/source/chapter3.rst

 Generic views are commonly used view patterns that are shipped with django to make common operations such a list, detail, create, update delete easy.
-To do these operations, we need not even write any views, we can use generic views by passing the proper arugments.
+To do these operations, we need not even write any views, we can use generic views by passing the proper arguments.

 We will be using the ``create_update`` and ``list_detail`` generic views in this chapter